esojourn/vercel-reverse-proxy/README_EN.md

 **Q: Do tokens expire?**
 A: No, tokens are stored in your browser's local storage and remain valid indefinitely unless you manually clear them or clear your browser data.

+**Q: Why are images or other resources not loading?**
+A: Please ensure you're using the latest version of the code.
+Older versions may have issues with binary content handling.
+The latest version correctly handles all types of binary resources (images, fonts, videos, etc.).

+**Q: What if I encounter ERR_CONTENT_DECODING_FAILED errors?**
+A: This issue has been fixed in the latest version.
+The proxy now automatically filters problematic response headers.
+If you still encounter this error, try redeploying.

+**Q: What happens when accessing the root path (/)?**
+A: After token validation, root path requests are proxied to the root path of `PROXY_TARGET`.
+Instead of showing a static homepage, it now directly displays the target website content.

 ## License